-Additionally, it is common in some counties, such as Tarrant County, to slap on an additional paragraph alleging a deadly weapon (a car) was used in the offense.
-The effect of a Deadly Weapon finding is that the judge cannot give probation in a case where the deadly weapon enhancement is found to be true.
+Additionally, it is common in some counties, such as Tarrant County, to slap on an additional paragraph in the indictment alleging a deadly weapon (a car) was used in the offense.
+The effect of a deadly weapon finding is that the judge cannot give probation in a case where the deadly weapon enhancement is found to be true.
 Only a jury can give probation in that situation, and only for sentences that are 10 years or less.
-Additionally, a Deadly Weapon finding doubles the time a person must serve in prison before being eligible for parole.
+Additionally, a deadly weapon finding doubles the time a person must serve in prison before being eligible for parole.

 Intoxication Manslaughter Reviews